eleven things about me

 NLP is like a martial art, who you learn with matters.
 Judith’s style and values deeply affect what I do.

-And I have learnt so much from the practices of indigenous people across the world.
+Like so many, I have learned much from the ways of indigenous people across the world.

-And Mindfulness, Aikido, Chi Gung, Bio-energetics and Taoism – the list goes on.
+And Mindfulness, Aikido, Chi Gung, Bio-energetics, Tantra and Taoism – I could go on forever!

-It’s a rich range of sources out of which I bring something both unique and life-changing.
+It’s a rich range of sources, out of which I aspire to bring something both unique and life-enriching.

 I am a Neuro-Linguistic Programming (NLP) Master Practitioner and Trainer.